1.1 Reach level 2 for at least one other performance indicator in the program.

 2.2 At least one of the participant’s eligible tenants is a Green Marine participant.

-Note: An “eligible tenant” is a tenant located within the participant’s boundaries that could potentially become a participant of the Green Marine Environmental Program.
+Note: An “eligible tenant” is a ship owner/operator, terminal operator, or shipyard located within the participant’s boundaries that could potentially become or already is a Green Marine participant.

 OR